dorohuchon/Henneguya_salminicola_genome/README.md

 ## Genome annotations

 The other files are annotation files:
-The proteome
+The proteome.
-The repeats
+The repeats.
-The RNA transcripts
+The RNA transcripts.

 ## Python_scripts
 The zip file contains the script written by Racheli Hadjez for the intron length and intron retention analyses.